 Panama’s party place and Caribbean holiday resort

-- Enjoy the party scene in Bocas Town
+• Enjoy the party scene in Bocas Town

-- Or… escape to quiet Playa Bluff, Isla Bastimentos or Isla Selina
+• Or… escape to quiet Playa Bluff, Isla Bastimentos or Isla Selina

-- Visit Bocas Marine National Park (Cayo Coral & Cayo Zapatilla)
+• Visit Bocas Marine National Park (Cayo Coral & Cayo Zapatilla)

 Finally, there is the archipelago named Bocas del Toro, which is Panama’s main tourist destination.
-You can hear varying opinions about Bocas, but the type of atmosphere you can expect varies hugely on where exactly you go.
+You may hear varying opinions about Bocas, but the type of atmosphere you can expect varies hugely on where exactly you go.

 Bocas Town on the main island is a bit of a party place, home to an abundance of cocktail bars, clubs, party hostels, and sports bars — as well as surf shops, dive centers, and t-shirt stores.